Skip to main content

 Channel mappings

-Map specific Slack channels to Capy projects so tasks created from those channels are automatically assigned to the right project.
+Map specific Slack channels to Capy projects so threads started from those channels are automatically assigned to the right project.

-1. Go to Settings → Apps → Slack
+1. Go to Settings → Integrations → Slack

 2. Scroll to Channel mappings